From Autocomplete to Autonomy: How Claude Code Changed the Way I Build Software

 Planning mode is everything

 I've even set up hooks that fire when Claude enters plan mode, reminding it to check our architecture documentation first.
-This means every feature starts with context, not guessing.
+Every feature starts with context, not guessing.

 Custom hooks enforce standards